YottaDB/YDBDoc/MessageRecovery/errors.rst

 LOADCTRLY
 --------------------

-LOADCTRLY, Control Y encountered during load.
+LOADCTRLY, User interrupt encountered during load.
 Load halting.

 MUPIP Warning: This indicates that LOAD encountered a <CTRL>-Y in its input stream and terminated.